 We would like to invite you to become a Guardian of our meadow, Reg’s Wildflower Meadow, and help to secure the future of the Hawk Conservancy Trust.

-This year, 2020, marks the 25th anniversary of the creation of Reg’s Wildflower Meadow and sadly it also marks the biggest challenge to the Trust in it’s 55-year history.
-The necessary restrictions we have put in place to help the fight against COVID-19 are severely impacting our income and the future of the Trust and our renowned conservation work is in question.
+2020 marked the 25th anniversary of the creation of Reg’s Wildflower Meadow and it also marked the biggest challenge to the Trust in it’s 56-year history.
+The necessary restrictions we had to put in place to help the fight against COVID-19 had a significant impact on our income and the future of the Trust and our renowned conservation work was in question.

-Please help us to secure the future of the Hawk Conservancy Trust by becoming a Guardian of the Meadow.
-Helping to protect the future of the Hawk Conservancy Trust will ultimately support the fortunes of birds of prey and their habitats.
+Please join us by becoming a Guardian of the Meadow.
+Helping to protect the future of the Hawk Conservancy Trust and ultimately support the fortunes of birds of prey and their habitats.

 By sharing our past with you, we hope that you can help secure our future

-“Dear Friend of the Trust, I ask you to please consider supporting this appeal, in doing so you will directly help us to safeguard the future of the Trust and all of its conservation efforts with birds of prey.
+“Dear Friend of the Trust, I ask you to please consider joining the Trust by adopting a plot in the meadow.
 We will then, all of us, continue to be inspired by Reg’s Wildflower Meadow.
 Young and old will have the opportunity to learn and be enthralled as our birds soar in the valley for generations to come, something that my late father, I know, would be so proud of.“

 Ashley Smith – Founder